uri-library-data-services/iassist-preview/content/blog/world-bank-results-glance-iphoneipadipod-touch.md

 As the owner of an Android phone & an iPad who works in an office in which wireless signals go to die, I have mixed feelings about and limited experience with these applications.
-I suspect I\'d find an Android version of all of the applications useful as I use my phone for both work and personal purposes.
-If it were easy to do so, I\'d probably answer reference questions using a World Bank application from my phone.
+I suspect I'd find an Android version of all of the applications useful as I use my phone for both work and personal purposes.
+If it were easy to do so, I'd probably answer reference questions using a World Bank application from my phone.

 My iPad is a purely personal toy which is why I have yet to try any of